 Always be sure to include the requisite forms along with your materials and shipped gold.
 If there aren’t forms, be certain to include your contact info.
 If the seller has provided you with a shipping label, attach it and hand it off to a postal employee to send it for you.
 You will have to fill out a shipping label yourself if you did not receive one, so be sure you know the seller’s proper mailing address.
 Depending upon where you are shipping your gold, you may be required to fill out a Customs or Declaration form.
 For instance, all gold shipped to the U.S. from a foreign country must be accompanied by either a CN22 or CN23 U.S. Customs and Border Declaration form.
 (Most international post offices carry these forms or you can download them online.)

 Traveling with Gold

 To help things run smoothly, notify them well ahead of time and inform them of the date and times of your flights.
-You will also want to follow these steps in regard to the country you plan on visiting.
-Depending on the amount of gold you plan on transporting you may have to fill out Export Declaration forms.
-Be sure to fill them out accurately as there are very steep fines and possible imprisonment for stating false information.
+You will also want to follow these steps regarding the country you plan on visiting.
+Depending on the amount of gold you plan on transporting, you may have to fill out Export Declaration forms.
+Be sure to fill them out accurately, as there are very steep fines and possible imprisonment for stating false information.

-Even when flying within the U.S. it is best to contact Customs a head of time and make sure you can adhere to the current regulations and laws.
-The last thing you want is for your gold to be confiscated.
+Even when flying within the U.S., it is best to contact Customs ahead of time and make sure you can adhere to the current regulations and laws.
+The last thing you want is for your gold scrap to be confiscated before selling it.

 - Ship your gold in a secure package with a tracking number.